All Episodes

 You know there are people who think that.

-Here is uh George in Richmond, Virginia.
+Here is George in Richmond, Virginia.

-Hello, Sir, great to have you with us.
+Great to have you with us.

 Hi, Rush.

-I'm a kind of a GM fanatic, and I'm really a Chevy Cobalt fanatic, and I resent the Corvette lady's comments about a cobalt.
+I'm kind of a GM fanatic, and I'm really a Chevy Cobalt fanatic.

-They're so dependable, so solid, with great German engineering, just as you drive, Rush, but at a bargain price.
+They're so dependable, so solid with great German engineering, just as you drive, Rush, but at a bargain price.

-Now the cobalt has an XFE model that gets 37 EPA highway, and you can get better than that if you drive sanely.
+Now, the Cobalt has an XFE model that gets 37 EPA highway, and you can get better than that if you drive sanely.

 If all those Camry and the cord drivers would dump the sissy stick transmission and get a stick shift, we would solve our oil problem right there.

-But Americans are lazy, you know.
+But Americans are lazy, you know that.

 I've heard everything now.

-I love it.
+I love Cobalt.

 Let me ask you a question.